AnClark/faust-vst/README.md

 the faust2faustvst helper script are needed.
 There's a `make install-faust` target which installs these items in the appropriate directories; the faust2faustvst script goes into /usr/local/bin and the faustvst.cpp architecture into /usr/local/lib/faust by default.
-As faust-vst isn't included in the Faust distribution yet, this make target provides you with an easy way to add the architecture and the helper script to your existing Faust installation.
+At the time of this writing, faust-vst isn't included in the Faust distribution yet, so this make target provides you with an easy way to add the architecture and the helper script to your existing Faust installation.

 Both `make install` and `make install-faust` let you adjust the installation prefix with the `prefix` make variable, and package maintainers can specify a